vasudev-gm/regtweaks/Known Windows 10 problems.md

 Windows 10 1903 | [KB4497165](https://support.microsoft.com/en-us/help/4497165/kb4497165-intel-microcode-updates) | Windows Insider Program | 14.
 May 2019

 Same as in Spectre, you have to wait until the OEM provides a BIOS updates.

+## Switching from 1903/1909 "Slow Ring" (Insiders) to Stable Builds without the need of an Upgrade
+* Check if `%systemroot%\servicing\Packages` contains `Package_for_RollupFix18362.10022..mum` (if not the script will return an error!).
+* Download [18362-WIS2RP.zip](https://forums.mydigitallife.net/threads/discussion-windows-10-1903-9-final-build-18362-3-xxx-pc-19h1-2-release.79259/page-298) and extract it.
+* Download [KB4517389](https://uupdump.ml/known.php?q=18362.418) in a .CAB format and re-name it correctly to e.g. `windows10.0-kb4517389-x64.cab`.
+Copy the file into the same folder as you extracted your _18362-WIS2RP.zip_.
+* Start `18362-WIS2RP.cmd` with admin rights (right-click, run as admin).
+* Restart Windows, now you are on Windows Build 1903 18362 or 1909 Build 18363.

 ## Acknowledgments and References